Online Learning: A Modern Introduction Using Convex Optimization: Online Linear Regression: Vovk--Azoury--Warmuth Forecaster

-Let's now consider the specific case that $\ell_t(\bx)=\frac12 (\langle \bz_t, \bx\rangle - y_t)^2$ and $V=\R^d$, that is the one of \emph{unconstrained online linear regression with square loss}.
-These losses are not strongly convex w.r.t. $\bx$, but they are exp-concave when the domain is bounded.
-We could use the ONS algorithm, but it would not work in the unbounded case.
-Another possibility would be to run FTRL, but that losses are not strongly convex and we would get only a $O(\sqrt{T})$ regret.
+Let's now consider the specific case that $\ell_t(\bx)=\frac12 (\langle \bz_t, \bx\rangle - y_t)^2$ and $\mathcal{V}=\R^d$, which is the setting of \emph{unconstrained online linear regression with square loss}.
+These losses are not strongly convex with respect to $\bx$, but they are exp-concave when the domain is bounded.
+We could use the \ac{ONS} algorithm, but it would not work in the unbounded case.
+Another possibility would be to run \ac{FTRL}, but those losses are not strongly convex, and we would get only a $\mathcal{O}(\sqrt{T})$ regret.

-It turns out we can still get a logarithmic regret, if we make an additional assumption!
+It turns out we can still get a logarithmic regret if we make an additional assumption.
 We will assume to have access to $\bz_t$ before predicting $\bx_t$.
-Note that this is a mild assumptions in most of the interesting applications.
-Then, the algorithm will just be \emph{FTRL over the past losses plus the loss on the received $\bz_t$ hallucinating a label of $0$}.
-We will call this algorithm Vovk-Azoury-Warmuth forecaster, from the names of the inventors.
+Note that this is a reasonable assumption in many interesting applications in machine learning.
+Then, we will use the same strategy we used for the composite losses in Section~\ref{sec:ftrl_composite}, that is, we put in the regularizer the future part of the loss we know we will receive, that is $\frac{1}{2}(\langle \bz_t, \bx\rangle)^2$.
+This also has another equivalent interpretation as running \ac{FTRL} over the past losses plus the loss on the received $\bz_t$ hallucinating a label of $0$.
+We will call this algorithm \textbf{Vovk--Azoury--Warmuth forecaster}, from the names of the inventors.
 The details are in Algorithm~\ref{alg:vaw}.

-As we did for composite losses, we look closely to the loss functions, to see if there are terms that we might move inside the regularizer.
-The motivation would be the same as in the composite losses case: the bound will depends only on the subgradients of the part of the losses that are outside of the regularizer.
+As we did for composite losses , we look closely at the loss functions to see if there are terms that we might move inside the regularizer.
+The motivation would be the same as in the composite losses case: the bound will depend only on the subgradients of the part of the losses that are outside of the regularizer.

 So, observe that